shaunazzopardi/sweap/README.md

 Currently the only theory implemented is that of Linear Integer Arithmetic.

-`paper.pdf` contains a detailed description of the theory underlying the tool, and presents and evaluation against other tools.
+`paper.pdf` contains a detailed description of the theory underlying the tool, and presents an evaluation against other similar tools.
 To run the evaluation run the scripts in `./benchmarks/scripts/`.

+**Developers**: Shaun Azzopardi and Luca di Stefano

+**Contributors to theory**: Shaun Azzopardi, Nir Piterman, Luca di Stefano, and Gerardo Schneider

 ## Installation